When your thoughts get to be too much, switch from “thinking mode” to “being mode.”

 It’s About Being Kind to Ourselves

-However, after practicing mindfulness, I have realized that I don’t have to sit and wallow in my thoughts.
+However, after practicing mindfulness, I’ve realized that I don’t have to sit and wallow in my thoughts.
 I can switch out of thinking mode to being mode.
 I can turn my attention from repetitive and habitual negative chatter to truly being in the moment, enjoying each sip of my tea, guilt free, alone, and feeling blissful.

 I feel so lucky to know that there are natural tools, like my breath, that can be used to distract and pull me out of my busy mind and into my body’s physical sensations and the exact experience of a moment.